wangyuanhao/DeFusion/README.md

 ### Downloading data from TCGA

 We downloaded data from TCGA (https://portal.gdc.cancer.gov/ ) using the following steps, which we illustrate with downloading HTseq-FPKM files of TCGA-BRCA as a running example.
-Files of miRNA expression and DNA methylation follow the same steps.
+Downloading files of miRNA expression and DNA methylation follows the same steps.
 Other datasets which are not obtained from the TCGA official website are well-organized tables and can be download directly from the given links.

 > Step 1: Search for TCGA projects in the main page

 ![step1](img/step1.jpg)

 > Step 2: Click the link in the ‘Files’ column corresponding to the RNA-seq

 ![step2](img/step2.jpg)

 > Step 3: Check the “HTSeq-FPKM” checkbox

 ![step3](img/step3.jpg)

 > Step 4:  Add all files to the cart

 ![step4](img/step4.jpg)

 > Step 5: Click the “Cart”

 ![step5](img/step5.jpg)

 > Step 6: Download clinical and sample information in “tsv” format

 ![step6](img/step6.jpg)

 > Step 7: Download the manifest file for all files in the cart.

 ![step7](img/step7.jpg)

 > Step 8: Install the GDC Data Transfer Tool.
 The GDC Data Transfer Tool can be downloaded from https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.
 In Windows, the GDC Data Transfer Tool is used in the terminal.
 First, go to the directory where “gdc-clinet.exe” locates in command line.
 Then it should be ready for used in the terminal.
 An alternative could be adding location of the “gdc client.exe” to the environment variables.

 ![step8](img/step8.jpg)

 > Step 9: Download all files in the cart using the manifest file with the GDC Data Transfer Tool.
 A user manual can be found in [https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/#downloading-data-using-a-manifest-file](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/).
 More details about the GDC Data Transfer Tool’s download functionality can be found in the “Download help menu” section.